Staffing Levels and Dependency Audit - Care Homes

 • Q17 | Unanswered

-Are 1:1 or enhanced observations included in acuity calculations with clear rationale, duration, and review dates?
+Are one-to-one support or enhanced observation needs included in acuity calculations with clear rationale, duration and review dates?

 Supporting Notes